 For the periods prior to the Spin-Off, the consolidated financial statements include expense allocations for certain functions provided by NOV as well as other NOV employees not solely dedicated to NOW, including, but not limited to, general corporate expenses related to finance, legal, information technology, human resources, communications, ethics and compliance, shared services, employee benefits and incentives, and stock-based compensation.
 These expenses were allocated to NOW on the basis of direct usage when identifiable, with the remainder allocated on the basis of operating profit, headcount or other measures.
+Actual costs that may have been incurred if the Company had been a stand-alone public company would depend on a number of factors, including the chosen organizational structure, what functions were outsourced or performed by employees and strategic decisions made in areas such as information technology and infrastructure.

-During 2014, 2013 and 2012, NOW Inc. was allocated \$6 million, \$9 million and \$7 million, respectively, of general corporate expenses incurred by NOV which is included within selling, general and administrative expenses in the consolidated statements of income.
+During 2014 and 2013, NOW Inc. was allocated \$6 million and \$9 million, respectively, of general corporate expenses incurred by NOV which was included within warehousing, selling and administrative expenses in the consolidated statements of income.
 Allocations from NOV discontinued as of May 30, 2014.